As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Please read our disclosure for more info.

 It’s a difficult question to answer definitely.
 On one hand, even short periods of mindfulness practice can have a beneficial effect on our mind.
 On the other hand, meditation is not the type of thing that should be rushed or forced, both in terms of duration and frequency.
 To become more skilled at meditation practice, you ought to learn to relax and relent to your thoughts.
 Ironically, the harder you try to calm yourself, the less likely you are to achieve a meditative state.
 It’s catch-22.

 If staying still for 5 minutes feels overwhelming, you could reduce the time to 2 minutes at a time.
 There isn’t a wrong or right answer, just what works best for you and what you can maintain as a regular habit.
-If meditating every day (even for as little as 2-5 minutes) yields positive results, then it is definitely worth continuing and developing your meditation practice.
+If meditating every day (even for as little as 2-5 minutes) yields beneficial results, then it is definitely worth continuing and developing your meditation practice.

 How do you meditate every day?

 First, it’s important to be realistic with your goals.
 It would be really difficult if not impossible to go from zero to meditating for hours every day.
 Like with any other skill, it takes some time to develop it, to get better at it, and to work out the type of routine that suits you in this scenario.
 In this day and age, there are many options for assisted or guided meditation – from mobile apps and YouTube videos to scheduled meetings where you meditate as a group.
+As with any habit, it’s much easier to start with just a couple minutes, make that a daily practice in your schedule, and then increase the time each day after the habit is in place.

 As well as having some options among free apps, there are also subscription based applications that are more tailored to your needs.
 These are great for complete beginners as they offer extra guidance different techniques, time of day you choose to meditate, overall environment and duration of your mindfulness practice.